 So then, is anger ever righteous?
 Certainly.
 When I left the Holocaust Museum, the monstrous evil remembered there left me angry, and rightly so.
 How then can we distinguish righteous from unrighteous anger?
 Righteous anger meets two requirements.

 - The trigger is a need to defend innocent people or worthy ideals under attack.
 Anger then is useful because it energizes a more effective defense.
 Scripture authorizes defense in the form of violence under two circumstances: (1) when serving as an officer of the law (Rom.
 13:1–4) or as a soldier in a just war (Josh.
-6:16–17 and many others); (2) when protecting oneself or one's family from marauders (Matt.
-24:43; see also Luke 22:35–36, where, speaking to future ambassadors of the gospel, who would travel to remote places along dangerous roads, Jesus advises them to defend themselves from brigands rather than allow their witness to be quenched).
+6:16–17 and many others); (2) when protecting oneself or one's family or one's community from marauders (Neh.
+4:7–21; see also Luke 22:35–36, where, speaking to future ambassadors of the gospel, who would travel to remote places along dangerous roads, Jesus advises them to defend themselves from brigands rather than allow their witness to be quenched).
 But we must emphasize that violence in a good cause ceases to be legitimate if it strays outside the law or if it denies mercy and compassion to those who bear the effects.

 - Righteous anger is always under control.
 It is never a blind rage.
 Its intensity is no more than necessary to stop or limit real evil.
 When Jesus drove the money-changers out of the Temple (John 2:13-7), His enemies immediately challenged His bold action, doubtless assailing Him with heated voices.
 But instead of responding in like fashion, as He would have done if His anger were out of control, He replied calmly with one short cryptic saying.
 That was enough to silence them, because they could not understand it.
 He refused to be drawn into an emotional debate.